msourav7/devIn-frontend/README.md

 - Created component and store for connection request(accepted or rejected), and also created the functionality for accept or reject the connectio request

+- Created Reject or intrested feature on card on Feed page